We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are many types of air purifiers available for purchase, all of which filter different sizes and types of particles.

 Keep in mind that pet hair is larger in size than fine particles from pollen, dust, or smoke.
 Your air filtration needs may be less if you’re primarily concerned with dander.

 As a rule of thumb:

-- Dust is a medium-sized particle.
+- Dust is a medium-size particle.

-- Smoke is considered a small-sized particle.
+- Smoke is considered a small particle.

-In general, for allergens like pollen, dander, and smoke, you’ll want to look for high-efficiency particulate air (HEPA) filters with both portable and permanent air purifiers.
+In general, for allergens like pollen, dander, and smoke, you’ll want to look for high-efficiency particulate air (HEPA) filters for both portable and permanent air purifiers.
 This type of filter traps large, medium, and small particles floating in the air.

 Carbon filters target gases.
 They may be useful for filtering smoke and other contaminants in the air.